How To Start A Wellness Journey That Makes You Feel Good

 Before I jump straight into how you can get started on your wellness journey, let’s first recap what the term ‘wellness’ actually means.

-Wellness is about moving towards a healthy lifestyle that has a positive impact on your physical health; both inside and out.
+Wellness is about moving towards a healthy lifestyle — one that has a positive impact on your overall health.

-Popular practices include getting plenty of sleep, building healthy habits and avoiding unhealthy ones, eating a well-balanced diet, exercising and indulging in self-care.
+Popular wellness practices include getting plenty of sleep, building healthy habits and avoiding unhealthy ones, eating a well-balanced diet, moving your body daily and indulging in self-care.

-However, I feel as though over the past few years, the core meaning of wellness has become misleading.
+Over the past few years, I feel as though the core meaning of wellness has become misleading.

 And the term, which is essentially supposed to be a positive word, is becoming more and more intimidating, toxic and quite frankly pretentious.

-From ridiculously expensive beauty products and treatments to luxury retreats and bizarre health diets, everyone is buying into the latest wellness trend to make them feel younger, be healthier, fitter and eat cleaner.
+From ridiculously expensive beauty products and treatments to luxury retreats and bizarre health diets, everyone is buying into the latest wellness trends to make them feel younger, eat cleaner and be healthier and fitter.

 Wellness also doesn’t need to look like buying ridiculously expensive beauty products, getting the latest skin treatment or trying a bizarre new diet.